-The exact cause or causes of tension headache are unknown.
-Experts used to think that the pain of tension headache stemmed from muscle contraction in the face, neck and scalp, perhaps as a result of heightened emotions, tension or stress.
-But research suggests that there doesn't appear to be a significant increase in muscle tension in people diagnosed with tension headache.
+The cause of tension headache is not known.
+Experts used to think tension headaches stemmed from muscle contractions in the face, neck and scalp, perhaps as a result of heightened emotions, tension or stress.
+But research suggests muscle contractions aren't the cause.

-The most common theories support interference or "mixed signals" involving nerve pathways to the brain, which is demonstrated by a heightened sensitivity to pain in people who have tension headaches.
-Increased muscle tenderness, a common symptom of tension headache, may be the result of overactive pain receptors.
+The most common theories support a heightened sensitivity to pain in people who have tension headaches and possibly a heightened sensitivity to stress.
+Increased muscle tenderness, a common symptom of tension headache, may result from a sensitized pain system.

 Risk factors for tension headache include:

-Because tension headaches are so common, their effect on job productivity and overall quality of life is considerable.
-The frequent pain may make you feel unable to attend family and social activities.
-You might need to stay home from work, or if you do go to your job, you often work at only a fraction of your normal efficiency.
+Because tension headaches are so common, their effect on job productivity and overall quality of life is considerable, particularly if they're chronic.
+The frequent pain may render you unable to attend activities.
+You might need to stay home from work, or if you do go to your job, your ability to function is impaired.

 Preparing for your appointment

 You're likely to start by seeing your family doctor.
-However, you may be referred to a neurologist, a doctor who specializes in treating nervous system disorders, such as headache.
+You then may be referred to a doctor who specializes in treating nervous system disorders, such as headache (neurologist).

 What you can do